Reulanach/Reulanach/README.md

 ## I design homebrew for Pathfinder 2e Remastered 🍻
 ## I like, rum, coke, and rootbeer floats 🍺
 ## I am currently working on a project in Unreal Engine 🎮
-## I am currently learning Blender and Luascript 🎬
+## I am currently learning Blender and Lua 🎬

 <!--
 **Reulanach/Reulanach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.